cpave3/motion-sense/README.md

 // Create a new instance
 var gyro = new Motion.Gyroscope({ frequency: 30 }); // Set your desired sample read-frequency

+// This method also would allow you to set the frequency.
+This can be done while the sensor is already started
+// gyro.setFrequency(30);

 // Set up an event listener to do something with the data once it comes through gyro.addEventListener('reading', function(event) {
     console.log(event.detail.rotationRate)